About the NVA

 The NVA follows FIVB rules and guidelines.
 We do have minor deviations from the rule book such as allowing pursuit, but the majority of rules set out and established by FIVB are consistent with the league.
 Most of these modifications are an attempt to remain consistent with collegiate rules in the United States, which is what many of our athletes are familiar with.

-Our eight teams are becoming active participants in their local communities meeting with neighbors to develop local partnerships that make a difference.
+Our ten teams are becoming active participants in their local communities meeting with neighbors to develop local partnerships that make a difference.